How to Properly Store Stuffed Animals For Long-Term Storage

 Yes, you can!
 Keep your kids’ toys in great shape by vacuuming them often.
 You can also vacuum the toys before washing them for storage.

 Can you store stuffed animals in the attic?

 You can store stuffed toys in an attic, but it’s not ideal.
 Attics often lack a constant temperature and can be subject to moisture, insects and other pests.
 To keep your stuffed animals in great shape they should be in a temperature-controlled environment.

 We hope this guide has helped you figure out how to properly store stuffed animals.
 No matter how long you plan on keeping your plush toys in storage, our climate-controlled storage units are the best option!

 We offer secure, premium storage at affordable rates.
 Just check out our storage guides for even more ways to benefit from self-storage!

-Are you ready to store your kiddos’ stuffed animals?
-Find your nearest storage facility with us.
+Are you ready to store your stuffed animals?
+Just use our storage location finder.